 Comprehensive loss includes net income or loss, as well as other changes in stockholders' equity that result from transactions and economic events other than those with stockholders.
-The Company currently does not have any transactions that qualify for accounting and inclusion as other comprehensive income (loss).
+We currently do not have any transactions that qualify for accounting and inclusion as other comprehensive income (loss).